Program Directory

 In reality, OCD is a clinical mental health disorder that takes over people’s lives.
 Sufferers are plagued by unwanted thoughts and generate enough anxiety to prevent living a happy life.

 Contamination is the obsession that most people think of when they hear OCD, but there are other types such as repeated doubt, need for exactness or symmetry, violent thoughts, unwanted sexual thoughts, and religious thoughts.
-Dr. Riemann notes that those with OCD don’t pose a threat to others.
+Those with OCD don’t pose a threat to others.
 Those with harming obsessions have a fear of hurting the people who mean the most to them, such as a newborn child.
-Someone with OCD who has unacceptable sexual thoughts does not act on these thoughts, but is afraid of them.
+Someone with OCD who has unacceptable sexual thoughts does not act on these thoughts but is afraid of them.

 OCD is debilitating and can cause people to not be able to go to school, work, or engage in social situations.
-Those with OCD may not turn in school assignments for fear of an error, or may wash their hands with scalding water hundreds of times a day to the point that their skin is blistering.
-“It’s a tormenting problem, it’s considered one of the top ten leading causes of disability in the organized world, including medical and psychiatric conditions,” adds Dr. Riemann.
+Those with OCD may not turn in school assignments for fear of an error or may wash their hands with scalding water hundreds of times a day to the point that their skin is blistering.
+According to the World Health Organization, OCD is considered one of the top ten leading causes of disability in the organized world, including medical and psychiatric conditions.
 Hear firsthand from people who’ve experienced OCD by visiting our patient stories page.

 The IOCDF also states that on average, most people who seek treatment have been showing OCD tendencies for 14 to 17 years before receiving treatment.
 Since 1998, Rogers has been collecting data on outcomes from more than 10,000 patients to help us understand the effectiveness of various treatments.